rit-construct-makerspace/makerspace-docs/docs/​​Resources & Workshops/3D Printing/Using Printers for Clubs, Classes.md

 This benefit applies to all self-serve 3D printing resources in the SHED, no matter the machine or material.
 This does not extend to full-serve 3D printing resources, such as resin, large-format, and SLS powder prints.
 However, if you want to submit such prints through your club account to prevent individual users from being charged, reach out to [make@rit.edu](mailto:make@rit.edu) to set up your account for billing.

 Improper use or abuse of this resource may result in restrictions placed on how much or when you can print.
 Please make sure you are only using this free printing for relevant, proper, and official club work.

+## 3D Printing for Research, Departments, or Similar

+RIT entities can elect to have a printing account created for their use.
+This account will need a dedicated email associated with it that is not a personal email.
+See [This ITS Help Article KB0033833](https://help.rit.edu/sp?id=kb_article&table=kb_knowledge&sysparm_article=KB0033833&searchTerm=request%20email){target:blank} for information on setting up a department shared inbox if you do not have one already.

+Once you have an email set up, contact [make@rit.edu](mailto:make@rit.edu) to begin the process of setting up your account under this email.
+As part of setting up your account, we will ask what credit limit you want to set up for your account.

+Once your account is set up, you can sign into it via the 3DPrinterOS Sign In link (**NOT** the SSO Link!), found [here](https://cloud.3dprinteros.com/#/sign)